CSC207-UofT/course-project-uwutever/reports/phase2/design_document.md

 We manually resolved merge conflicts and gradle issues arising from trying to merge branches or forks using git when the automatic system of GitHub was unsuccessful in the merging of the branches/forks.

+We use github issues and PR to track our process and feature requests.

 ## Code Style and Documentation
 So far throughout the entire project, we have only received two style warnings and several deprecation warnings